-When I was 11 I loved designing web pages and playing Sim City.
-Adults in my life didn’t recognize these skills as valuable, so neither did I. Actually, I began to feel guilty for using my computer so much.
-In high school I stopped making web pages altogether to focus on sports.
+When I was 11 I loved making web pages and playing Sim City.
+My parents and teachers didn’t recognize these skills as valuable, so neither did I. Actually, I began to feel guilty for using my computer so much.
+In high school I stopped making websites altogether to focus on sports.
 It wasn’t until college, when strapped to pay my tuition, that I picked it back up and started making sites for small businesses.
 I graduated and teamed up with a few others I knew with these skills and moved to New York City to work on the Internet for a living.
 Three years later, in 2007, we sold our company, Vimeo, to a larger, publicly traded one.
 That passion I first developed quietly by myself, that went unnoticed by my parents and teachers, proved to be extraordinarily valuable to the economy just ten years later and the focus of many ambitious people today.

-Childhood passions that seem like fads, sometimes even totally unproductive, could be mediums for experiencing the virtuous cycle of curiosity: discovering, trying, failing and growing.
+Childhood passions that seem like fads, sometimes even totally unproductive, can be mediums for experiencing the virtuous cycle of curiosity: discovering, trying, failing and growing.

 It’s difficult to predict which skills will be valuable in the future, and even more challenging to see the connection between our children’s interests and these skills.
 Nothing illustrates this better than Minecraft, a popular game that might be best described as virtual LEGOs.
-Calling it a game belies the transformation it has sparked: An entire generation is learning how to create 3D models using a computer.
+It’s easy to do, but we should resist underestimating games; Thanks to Minecraft, an entire generation is learning how to create 3D models using a computer.
 It makes me wonder what sort of jobs, entertainment or art will be possible now.
 Cathy Davidson, a scholar of learning technology, concluded that 65% of children entering grade school this year will end up working in careers that haven’t even been invented yet.
 I bet today’s kids will eventually explore outcomes and create businesses only made possible by the influence of Minecraft in their lives.

-My objective with this wide-ranging set of skills, and involving the community so closely in their development, is to give kids the chance to practice whatever makes them passionate now and feel encouraged — even if they’re obsessed with making stuff exclusively with duct tape.
+Our objective with this wide-ranging set of skills is to give kids the chance to practice whatever makes them passionate now and feel encouraged .
 It’s crucial that kids learn how to be passionate for the rest of their lives.
 To start, they must first learn what it feels like to be simultaneously challenged and confident.
 It’s my instinct that we should not try to introduce these experiences through skills we value as much as look for opportunities to develop them, as well as creativity and literacy, in the skills they already love.